eliranwong/biblemate/docs/installation/macOS.md

 4. Enter the Google Gemini API Key you applied for in the first step.
 If you don't want to type it character by character, you can copy the API Key first, then press `Command+V` to paste it here (please replace xxxxxxxxxxx with your valid API Key):
 <img width="1002" height="697" alt="Image" src="https://github.com/user-attachments/assets/ee882eae-514f-4406-95cf-a40d1fe632ac" />

-5. BibleMate AI supports using several API Keys in rotation (separate multiple API Keys with an English comma `,`, but do not add spaces):
+5. BibleMate AI supports using several API Keys in rotation (separate multiple API Keys with an English comma `,` without spaces):
 <img width="1002" height="697" alt="Image" src="https://github.com/user-attachments/assets/6520bcbf-ee7d-4727-8c1d-2fb36b7e3a69" />

 6. After pressing `OK` to confirm, you need to restart.
 In the Terminal App, type `biblemate` or `bmsc`.